HyperCrowd/meme-morph/README.md

  * `./cli ip 111.36.178.185 -o csv > 111.36.178.185.csv`
 * Fetch geolocation and torrent information about an IP and send the output to a JSON file:
  * `./cli ip 111.36.178.185 -o json > 111.36.178.185.json`
+* Fetch geolocation and torrent information about a file of IPs (separated by new lines) and send the output to a CSV file:
+ * `./cli ip "/path/to/ip/list" -o csv > 111.36.178.185.csv`

  ### REDDIT